 In order to make the Chase in 2015, Busch needed to be in the Top 30 in points and have one win in the Sprint Cup Series.
 He succeeded by winning four races, including three races in a row in July.
 Step by step, he entered the final phase of the Chase and with the victory at the final event of the season, at Miami-Homestead, he won his first Sprint Cup title.
 Two days earlier, Erik Jones won the Truck Series title in the Kyle Busch Motorsports' Toyota, making Busch the owners champion.

-In 2016, Kyle Busch remains with Joe Gibbs Racing and continued to race in the Sprint Cup and Xfinity Series with the #18 Toyota.
+In 2016, Kyle Busch remains with Joe Gibbs Racing and continued to race in the Cup Series and Xfinity Series with the #18 Toyota.
 He also put back the number 18 on his Truck Series Toyota in a victorious race at Martinsville.
+In the Cup Series, he was a race winner four times to finish third in the final standings.

 Charity work through the Kyle Busch Foundation